The Python 3.7 runtime is the software stack responsible for installing your web service's code and its dependencies and running your service.

 For the best performance, the entrypoint should be lightweight because it runs whenever a new instance of your application is created.

-configure the number of workers using the
+in the entrypoint field to configure the number of workers serving your app.

-This guidance serves as a starting point for selecting the number of workers.
-Depending on your app's performance needs and characteristics, you may need to use more or fewer workers.
+This guidance serves as a starting point for selecting the

 The following environment variables are set by the runtime: